 The effect of domestic violence in custody proceedings can result in more than just a restraining order against the offending party.
 The burden of proof for obtaining domestic violence restraining orders in family law court (as opposed to criminal court) is by a “preponderance of the evidence.”
 This means that a court merely has to find that it is more likely than not that domestic violence has occurred.

 How to Rebut the Presumption of Family Code 3044 for a Domestic Violence Finding in California

 A finding of domestic violence in family court can have lasting ramifications for the alleged perpetrator of domestic violence in many different ways.
 For a parent involved in a child custody case, a finding of domestic violence can make it very close to impossible to get custody of a child.

-How do Domestic Violence Restraining Orders and Criminal Convictions Affect Child Custody Under California Family Code Section 3044?
+Does a DVRO or Criminal Conviction Affect Child Custody Under CA Family Code Section 3044?